danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 - The discovery that Stripe's email sending was actually turned off
 - A table showing exactly what emails/content different subscriber types would see at each stage of the payment failure process

 The resulting document served both the technical team (who used it to plan the changes required) and the business team (who could finally see what customers were actually experiencing).
-Work that would have taken a developer a day or more to research and write up happened in under an hour.

 ## Mining Open Source for Patterns

 Sometimes you know that an open source project has solved a problem similar to yours, but extracting the relevant pattern means reading through an unfamiliar codebase and figuring out which parts are essential.
-AI assistants are remarkably good at this — point them at a repository, tell them what you're looking for, and they'll pull out the structural pattern in minutes.
+AI assistants are remarkably good at this — point them at a repository, tell them what you're looking for, and they'll pull out the structural pattern without you having to build a mental model of the whole project first.

 Here's how this played out recently: I was working on a back office system where we were adding admin features and onboarding internal users for customer support.
 We needed structured audit events — who did what, when, and to which record — rather than the scattered `Rails.logger.info` calls we'd been relying on.
 I knew [Fizzy](https://github.com/basecamp/fizzy), 37signals' open source Kanban tool, had an event tracking system worth studying.